Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/README.md

                             Path to a JSON file containing subjects' exams information and super-resolution total variation
                             parameters.
+      --openmp_nb_of_cores OPENMP_NB_OF_CORES
-      --openmp_nb_of_cores  Specify number of cores used by OpenMP threads.
-                            Especially useful for NLM denoising and slice-to-volume registration.
+                            Specify number of cores used by OpenMP threads Especially useful for NLM denoising and slice-to- volume registration.
 (Default: 0, meaning it will be determined automatically)
+      --nipype_nb_of_cores NIPYPE_NB_OF_CORES
-                            Specify number of cores used by the Niype workflow library to distribute the execution of independent processing workflow nodes (i.e. interfaces).
+                            Specify number of cores used by the Niype workflow library to distribute the execution of independent processing workflow nodes (i.e. interfaces)
-      --nipype_nb_of_cores  Especially useful in the case of slice-by-slice bias field correction and intensity standardization steps
+                            (Especially useful in the case of slice-by-slice bias field correction and intensity standardization steps
-                            for example.
-                            (Default: 0, meaning it will be determined automatically) --masks_derivatives_dir
+                            for example).
+(Default: 0, meaning it will be determined automatically)
+      --memory MEMORY       Limit the workflow to using the amount of specified memory [in gb] (Default: 0, the workflow memory consumption is not limited)
+      --masks_derivatives_dir MASKS_DERIVATIVES_DIR
-                            Use manual brain masks found in the specified directory --profiling
+                            Use manual brain masks found in
-                            Generate performance/memory profiling reports
+                            ``<output_dir>/<masks_derivatives_dir>/ directory``
+                            directory
+      --profiling           Save node runtime statistics (processing times, number of threads, memory) in a JSON-style `run_stats.log` and in the form of a gantt chart in a HTML `run_stats.log.html`
       -v, --version         show program's version number and exit

 ## Credits